 There were a few people who said that they do fine without an amp at 250 Ohm, but the vast majority of people said otherwise.

 It’s a bit difficult to say, but most people were saying at 80 Ohms they will do fine without an amp.
-If you’re thinking about getting the 770’s in this impedance, you could always add one later if need be!
-Also of note: The 80 Ohm has the most bass out of these 3 impedance ratings
+In my experience demoing them at Guitar Center, you won’t need an amp with the 80 Ohm version.
+If you’re thinking about getting the 770’s in this impedance, you could always add an amp later if you want!
+Also of note: The 80 Ohm has the most bass out of these 3 impedance ratings.

-- Bass lovers.
-They aren’t a bass heads can, but the bass has been described as “fun”.
+Bass lovers.
+They aren’t a bass-head can, but the bass has been described as “fun”.
 Again, tight and controlled rather than bloated and cheap.

 They have been known to do well with:

 A fun headphone that utilizes a tight and impactful bass response.
-Sound-stage is particularly impressive for a closed back model, and they are about as comfy as 2 pillows resting against your ears.
+The soundstage is particularly impressive for a closed-back model, and they are about as comfy as 2 pillows resting against your ears.
 Major gripes include harsh upper treble range, and a recessed, almost non-existent mid-range.
 What is there has clarity, but there’s just not enough.

-If you are looking for a closed back model with exceptional sound isolation, and a tight, controlled bass, then I would recommend the 770’s.
-They are bit more neutral and subdued than the 990’s, which I am about to talk about.
+If you are looking for a closed-back model with exceptional sound isolation, and a tight, controlled bass, then I would recommend the 770’s.
+They are a bit more neutral and subdued than the 990s, which I am about to talk about.

-If you would rather have an open backed model, and don’t mind a lack of sound isolation, the DT 990’s may be for you.
-The bass on the them hits harder (while still being a blast), and they are a more solid set of cans across the board.
+If you would rather have an open-backed model and don’t mind a lack of sound isolation, the DT 990’s maybe for you.
+The bass on them hits harder (while still being a blast), and they are a more solid set of cans across the board.
 The craftsmanship is better than the 770 (as mentioned above in the Cons section) and being open, the sound-stage is light years better.
-Also, while the 770’s have nice clarity, the 990’s actually excel far more in this respect because they have room to breathe.
+Also, while the 770s have nice clarity, the 990’s actually excelled far more in this respect because they have room to breathe.
 Their sound is more refined and natural in regards to the treble frequency, but the mids will be the most recessed out of the two.
-Also keep in mind that the 990’s are actually brighter than the 770’s.
+Also, keep in mind that the 990s are actually brighter than the 770s.